Rajasthan crisis: HC resumes hearing on rebel MLAs’ plea, Congress gears up for third meet

 Chief Justice Indrajit Mahanty and Justice Prakash Gupta are hearing the matter.

+Rohatgi added that according to the legislative rules of the Assembly, a response can be given “within seven days or such extended period as may be”.
+“Normal manner of construction is that Speaker can extend time for reply,” he argued.
+“If that is the scheme, why the Speaker granted only 3 days time for reply?”

+The advocate contended that these factors show “mala fides on the part of the Speaker” who is “acting with a foregone conclusion in mind”.
+“There is a clear case of breach of principles of natural justice, especially when the consequences of the notice are drastic, not just the disqualification of members, but adverse impact on a functioning democracy,” he said.
+“The Speaker was acting with undue haste.
+The Speaker has not given any satisfactory explanation before the Court about his actions.”

-On Monday, the judges observed that a whip can be issued only for an Assembly session but not with respect to a party meeting.
+On Monday, the judges had observed that a whip can be issued only for an Assembly session but not with respect to a party meeting.
 Advocate Harish Salve, arguing on behalf of team Pilot, had said the a party member was “free to defy the party whip direction” outside the Assembly and it did not constitute defection.
 “Intra-party dissent, however shrill it may be, until the moment it goes to the extent of supporting another party, cannot be a ground to even start disqualification proceedings,” Salve had said.

 Senior advocate and Congress leader Abhishek Manu Singhvi, representing the Speaker, had argued that courts have no jurisdiction over the disqualification of any member.
 “The Speaker’s decision to initiate disqualification proceedings are not amenable to judicial review,” he added.
 “Can Speaker order that proceedings of the court be video recorded?”